spences10/jsmonthly-december-2025/talk.md

 > - svelte-claude-skills repo
 > - Measuring activation rates, quality of outputs
 > - Finding patterns that work vs don't

 ---

+# Don't trust it!

+> notes:
+>
+> - alignment this is why only 50 lines at a time
+> - Session limits in Claude
+> - Constantly verifying outputs

+---